williamdemeo/math480-spring2017/README.md

   on his/her choice.

 Students should ask the instructor for some guidance when choosing a topic.
+As a start, below is a list of [suggested topic areas](#suggested-topic-areas).
-As a start, here are some very broad areas.
-Students should focus on a small special part of one of these areas.
+Students are advised to focus on a small, special part of one of the areas.

++ **Medium length mathematical presentations.** Every student prepares and delivers a 20 minute talk which is supposed to be an expanded version of one of his/her previous short mathematical presentations.

++ **Write-up** Finally, the medium length presentation must be written up as a mathematical paper using the LaTeX document preparation system, and distributed by the student using github and soliciting feedback from at least one other student.

+Besides the above, there will be some presentations, both mathematical and industry-related, given by invited professionals.

+Assessment exam will be given towards the end of the semester as a part of the classwork.

+## Suggested Topic Areas

 + set theory
 + logic or proof theory